meligo/BitcoinSubsidiumExplorer/README.md

 ### Not needed but for advanced users
 You can create indexes to speed up the database.
-Stop the application with "Ctrl + C"
+Stop the application with "Ctrl + C" , normally this is already done automagically

     if you are out of screen explorer just go back into the screen with